-When you think about the best places to live in Canada, well-known metropolises like Toronto, Montreal, or Vancouver are often the first places that come to mind.
-However, the downside to these major Canadian cities is that their housing and job markets can be a challenge for newer residents to navigate.
+When you think about the best places to live in Canada, well-known metropolises like Toronto, Montreal, or Vancouver are often the first to come to mind.
+However, the downside to these major Canadian cities is that their housing and job markets can be hard to navigate as a newcomer.

-Several — but certainly not all — are located in Ontario’s suburban Greater Toronto Area (GTA).
-The GTA tends to draw newcomers because of its convenient proximity to the city of Toronto.
-Living abroad in Toronto, expats will find a year-round array of attractions, amenities, restaurants, and special events, not to mention an international airport and reliable public transportation.
+Some of these cities are located in Ontario’s Greater Toronto Area (GTA), which is a popular choice for newcomers due to its proximity to Toronto.
+Expats living near Toronto can enjoy a year-round array of attractions, amenities, restaurants, and special events, not to mention an international airport and reliable public transport.

-Of course, Ontario is but one of many provinces that’s worthy of consideration when thinking about a move to Canada.
+Of course, Ontario is one of many provinces worth considering if you’re thinking about moving to Canada.
 Here’s a closer look at the nine best places to live in this beautiful country.

 Find the Best International Insurance